-As to each item to be voted upon in this Proxy, a numerical majority of the issued and outstanding shares must be present or voted by Proxy at the of the issued and outstanding shares must be present or voted by Proxy at the meeting (258,258 shares, or as otherwise determined by the inspector of elect ions at the time of meeting).
+As to each item to be voted upon in this Proxy, a numerical majority of the issued and outstanding shares must be present or voted by Proxy at the meeting (258,258 shares, or as otherwise determined by the inspector of elections at the time of meeting).
 Each proposal to be voted upon will only be adopted by a majority vote of shares voted at the meeting, provided a quorum is present.
-That is, each item will be adopted by an affirmative vote of not less than 129,128 shares, or a greater majority of those shares present as otherwise determined by the inspector of elections.
+That is, each item will be adopted by an affirmative vote of not less than 129,129 shares, or a greater majority of those shares present as otherwise determined by the inspector of elections.
+There are no matters to be voted upon as described by this Proxy upon

-There are no matters to be voted upon as described by this Proxy which meangement will preced absent majority shareholder approved as upon which management will proceed absent majority shareholder approval as described above.
+There are no matters to be voted upon as described by this Proxy upon which management will proceed absent majority shareholder approval as described above.